glavrentiadis/stat243_project/README.md

 # stat243_project
-This repository contains all the files of the final project for the Stat243 course Project Collaborators: Bunker, JD; Bui, Anh; Lavrentiadis, Grigorios
+This repository contains all the files for the final project of the Stat243, Fall 2018.
+Project Collaborators: Bunker, JD; Bui, Anh; Lavrentiadis, Grigorios